 Win the race to the sky

-The lightning rod is specifically designed to be the clear favorite in this race.
+Furthermore, the lightning rod is specifically designed to be the clear favorite in this race.
 Its secret?
 Its strategic location on the highest point of the building and its construction from highly conductor materials.
 These advantages allow it to concentrate the electric field at its tip, thus launching its upward leader much earlier and with greater force than any other point in the vicinity.

 This moment of connection is crucial.
 By creating this bridge before anyone else, the lightning rod designates itself as the deliberate and controlled point of impact.
 It dictates the lightning's trajectory, diverting it away from vulnerable parts of the structure.

-Once this channel is established, the main lightning discharge—a phenomenal electrical current that can exceed hundreds of thousands of amperes —flows through it like a highway.
+Furthermore, once this channel is established, the main lightning discharge—a phenomenal electrical current that can exceed hundreds of thousands of amperes —flows through it like a highway.
 The energy is safely intercepted, but the system's mission is only just beginning.

-The process takes place in three stages: interception, channeling and dispersion of energy in the ground.
+Note that the process takes place in three stages: interception, channeling and dispersion of energy in the ground.

-This diagram perfectly illustrates how the lightning rod provides end-to-end protection, from capturing the lightning strike to neutralizing it in the ground.
+It is worth noting that this diagram perfectly illustrates how the lightning rod provides end-to-end protection, from capturing the lightning strike to neutralizing it in the ground.
 A vital path for safety.

 From the point of impact to grounding

 The entire system ensures that the electrical current never deviates from its path, never penetrating the building's structure.
 It remains confined within this external conductor network, from the lightning strike point to its final dissipation in the ground.
 This complete control of the lightning's path protects the building and its occupants.
-The lightning rod is much more than a simple rod: it is the conductor of a comprehensive and intelligent protection system.
+For example, the lightning rod is much more than a simple rod: it is the conductor of a comprehensive and intelligent protection system.

 How does a lightning protection system work?

-This system is designed to provide a controlled and secure path for lightning, from its point of impact in the sky to its harmless dispersion in the ground.
+In addition, this system is designed to provide a controlled and secure path for lightning, from its point of impact in the sky to its harmless dispersion in the ground.

 The 3 pillars of a lightning protection system

-For an overview, here is a summary of the role of each component.
+Note that for an overview, here is a summary of the role of each component.

 The 3 pillars of a lightning protection system

-This table summarizes the role of each key element of a lightning protection system for quick understanding.
+Remember that this table summarizes the role of each key element of a lightning protection system for quick understanding.

-Each pillar is therefore essential to ensure that the path of lightning remains under control.
+For example, each pillar is therefore essential to ensure that the path of lightning remains under control.

 A lightning protection system doesn't block energy; it guides it.
 If the path is broken at a single point—a loose down conductor or a faulty ground connection—the current will seek another route.
 Often, this will be through the building's structure itself, with disastrous consequences.